 I get to hear stories regularly about how lives are changed because of your support and the work of Friends of Ngong Road.
-It’s one of the greatest honors of my life to hear young people share how their lives are transformed.
+It is one of the greatest honors of my life to hear young people share how their lives are transformed.

-Eric Badi became one of our first university graduates this spring.
-Eric’s father died from AIDS and his mother made a few dollars a day as a hairdresser in the slums.
+Eric became one of our first university graduates this spring.
 Eric graduated from Kenyatta University with a Degree in Business Commerce while working part-time.
 Eric has overcome more than most of us can imagine.
 He is one of the most hard-working, determined people I have ever met.
 Eric continues to work in his current position while seeking a better job that takes advantage of his newly-earned degree.

 We are a few weeks away from sending nearly 350 students to summer camp, students’ favorite time of the year.
 I am delighted to report that the Camp Appeal has met the match this year!
 Sincere thanks to Colin and Wendy Lundgren for making this match possible again.

 This fall we will welcome Kelvin Thuku, the assistant program director from our sister organization in Kenya, for the Annual Gathering on September 30 at Surly in Minneapolis.

 In Kenya, the board of directors of our sister organization, Ngong Road Children’s Foundation, has dramatically strengthened its support and involvement with the program, giving U.S. supporters encouragement that Kenyans are committed to helping Kenyans succeed and gain meaningful employment.
 Friends of Ngong Road is investing in the capacity of the staff in Kenya with the hope that by building more effective leaders we will build our capacity to invest in more young Kenyans in the future.